Yusuf Hakeem

-Yusuf Hakeem is a Democratic politician.
-He is a member of the Tennessee House of Representatives and a former member of the State of Tennessee Board of Probation and Parole.
+Yusuf Hakeem is an American politician.
+A member of the Democratic Party, he serves in the Tennessee House of Representatives and is a former member of the Tennessee Board of Probation and Parole.

 Early life

 Hakeem was born December 5, 1948.
 He graduated from Howard High School in Chattanooga, Tennessee in 1966.
 He then graduated from Chattanooga State Community College, where he majored in electronics, and attended University of Tennessee at Chattanooga where he majored in economics.
 He married Baseemah, and they have four children.
 He is a member and deacon of Second Missionary Baptist Church in Chattanooga.

 Career

 He served on the Hamilton County School Board from 1981 to 1990.
 He is a retiree from General Electric Corporation and served as a member of the State of Tennessee Board of Probation and Parole from 2006 to 2013.

 Hakeem served on the Chattanooga City Council for District 9 from 1990 to 2006, and again from 2013 to 2017 where he founded the Chattanooga Youth Council, now called the Mayor's Youth Council.
 Sixteen area schools participate in this outreach program.